Jay Leno biography

 As a student in grade school, Leno displayed his comic tendencies with pranks and practical jokes.
 His fifth-grade teacher's report card comments—"if Jay spent as much time studying as he does trying to be a comedian, he'd be a big star"—turned out to be prophetic.

-He is best known for being one of the busiest performers in comedy; for years he booked over 300 appearances annually.
+He is best known for being one of the busiest performers in comedy; for years he booked more than 300 appearances annually.
 He's also famous for his clean, observational brand of humor and a cartoon-like facial features, which he made reference to in the title of his 1996 autobiography, Leading With My Chin.

 Foray into Comedy

 Leno attended Emerson College in Boston, Massachusetts, and graduated in 1973 with a Bachelor of Arts degree in speech therapy.
 While in school, Leno performed stand-up comedy in local night clubs, and emceed talent shows for extra money.
-He moved to Los Angeles after graduation, and wrote for the TV show Good Times; a job that fellow late-nighter David Letterman also had.
+He moved to Los Angeles after graduation, and wrote for the television show Good Times; a job that fellow late-nighter David Letterman also had.
 In addition he worked as the warm-up act for Johnny Mathis and Tom Jones.

 Leno made his first appearance on The Tonight Show in 1977, and was a regular on the variety show The Marilyn McCoo and Billy Davis, Jr. Show.
 In the mid-1980s, Leno hosted his first comedy special on TV: Jay Leno and the American Dream.
 Around this same period, he made numerous successful appearances on late-night TV, particularly Late Night with David Letterman.
 Later that year, he signed a deal with NBC that made him one of two permanent guest hosts of The Tonight Show.
 He became the only guest host two years later.